harigali/PepSy/README.md

 Create folders named "sequence" and "output" within the same folder where PepSy.py and PepSy-manual.py scripts are saved.

-Device configuration file (config.txt) should be saved in the same folder as this script.
+Device configuration file (config.txt) should be saved in the same folder where PepSy.py and PepSy-manual.py scripts are saved.

 Sequence configuration file (see example templete.txt) should be saved in the "sequence" folder.